Autumn Deals & Coupon Codes for 2023

 The condenser coils for a freezer can reside in two locations.
 If the condensing coils on your freezer are located inside the unit, they do not require cleaning.

-If however the condenser coils are located outside of your unit, they should be cleaned at least every six months.
-If the coils have become dirty, they are less effective at dissipating heat thus significantly reducing the cooling capacity and may be the reason for a freezer not cooling
+However, if the condenser coils are located outside your unit, they should be cleaned at least every six months.
+If the coils have become dirty, they are less effective at dissipating heat, thus significantly reducing the cooling capacity and may be the reason for a freezer not cooling

 Another issue you may face is evaporator coils that are frosting over.
 In a typical system, the defrost heater will turn on many times during the day to melt away this frost.

-If the defrost heater is not turning on, frost will continue to accumulate on the coils and they will not function properly.
-When this happens your freezer will not operate properly.
+If the defrost heater is not turning on, frost accumulates on the coils and will not function properly.
+When this happens, your freezer will not operate properly.

 Your freezer uses a variety of fans and coils to create freezing air.
 When these parts are damaged or inoperable, that can lead to freezer temperature problems.